Walking Control Based on Step Timing Adaptation: LIPM simulation

-In the second scenario, we compare the robustness of our proposed optimization procedure with time adjustment to the approach proposed in \cite{herdt2010online}.
-We choose this algorithm for comparison because it can be considered, together with variations of this technique \cite{kajita2003biped,wieber2006trajectory,diedam2008online} as a standard, state of the art, walking pattern generator.
-The optimizer in \cite{herdt2010online} is an extension of the algorithms developed in \cite{kajita2003biped,wieber2006trajectory,diedam2008online} which generates automatically both step locations and CoM trajectory for a desired walking velocity.
-Since in this approach the next step locations are considered as decision variables, the optimizer adapts step locations inside a feasible area while step timing is fixed.
-In the paper, a horizon of $N=16$ time intervals of length $T=0.1 s$ is used, which results in a total preview horizon of $NT=1.6 s$.
-Note also that solving the quadratic program for this problem with a 1.6 s horizon is considerably more expensive compared to our approach in terms of computation cost.
+We compare the robustness of our controller to the approach proposed in \cite{herdt2010online}, which can be considered, together with variations of this technique \cite{kajita2003biped,wieber2006trajectory,diedam2008online} as a standard, state of the art, walking pattern generator.
+This controller automatically generates step locations and CoM trajectory for a desired walking velocity.
+Step timing, however, remains fixed.
+In the paper, a horizon of $N=16$ time intervals of length $T=\SI{0.1}{s}$ is used.
+We note here that solving the quadratic program for this problem with a 1.6 second horizon is considerably more expensive than our optimization approach.
+Indeed, considering CoM jerk and foot location as decision variables in 16 time step horizon yields $4 \times 16 =64$ decision variables at each control cycle without timing adaptation, while our approach only has 6 decision variables.

-We used the same parameters for both approaches using a LIPM with point contact and computed the maximum push that each approach can recover from in various directions (Figure \ref{comparison}).
-The value $\theta$ is the angle between the direction of motion and the push direction (counterclockwise).
-Hence, negative values show pushes to the right direction.
-We present here stepping with zero forward velocity to have symmetric results, but qualitatively similar results are obtained at different walking velocities.
-For each simulation, a force during $ \Delta t =0.1 s$ is applied at the start of a step in which the left foot is stance.
-We use $T_{nom}=0.5 s$ (computed from the first stage of our algorithm) for both approaches.
+We used the same parameters for both approaches using a LIPM with point contact and computed the maximum push that each approach can recover from in various directions (Fig. \ref{comparison}).
+For each simulation, a force during $ \Delta t =\SI{0.1}{s}$ is applied at the start of a step in which the left foot is stance.
+We use $T_{nom}=\SI{0.5}{s}$ (computed from the first stage of our algorithm) for both approaches.